rish987/lean4lean/README.md

 * `--print` (`-p`): Print translated constant specified by --only.
 * `--cached` (`-c`): Use cached library translation files from specified directory.

-If `--only` is not specified, the translated environment is output in the directory `out/` as `.olean` files.
-The output file structure follows that of the input, with the addition of a `PatchPrelude.olean` module to isolate the dependencies of the [translation-specific lemmas](Lean4Less/patch/PatchTheorems.lean).
+If `--only` is not specified, the translated environment, consisting of the translations of all of the constants in `MOD` + all of its imported modules, is output in the directory `out/` as `.olean` files.
+The output file structure mirrors that of the input, with the addition of a `PatchPrelude.olean` module to isolate the dependencies of the [translation-specific lemmas](Lean4Less/patch/PatchTheorems.lean).

 If you wish to continue an interrupted translation, you can use the `-c` option, (e.g. `lean4less -pi -klr Std -c out`).

 To translate a different Lean package, you should navigate the directory of the target project, then use `lake env path/to/lean4lean/.lake/build/bin/lean4less <args>` to run `lean4less` in the context of the target project, for example:
 ```
  $ (cd ~/projects/mathlib4/ && lake env ~/projects/lean4less/.lake/build/bin/lean4less -klr -pi Mathlib.Data.Real.Basic)
 ```

 ## Verification

-After translation, Lean4Less will perform a verification run on the translated environment using a specialized fork of Lean4Lean, with the specified definitional equalities disabled.
+After translation, Lean4Less will perform a verification run on the translated environment using a specialized fork of Lean4Lean, with the specified eliminated definitional equalities disabled.
 See [the README of that fork](https://github.com/rish987/lean4lean/tree/lean4less) for details on how to run it on its own.

 ## Caveats/Limitations
-* The translation unfortunately does not currently scale beyond small libraries (e.g. the Lean standard library `Std`) or lower modules in the mathlib import hierarchy (e.g. `Mathlib.Data.Ordering.Basic`).
+* The translation unfortunately does not currently scale beyond small libraries (e.g. the Lean standard library `Std`) or lower modules in the Mathlib import hierarchy (e.g. `Mathlib.Data.Ordering.Basic`).
 When attempting to translate higher-level modules, the translation will probably get stuck at some point/run out of memory.
 This is likely due to large intermediate terms appearing and accumulating in the output as a consequence of K-like reduction.
 This issue may be alleviated through the generation of auxiliary constants as a part of translation, though this has not been implemented yet.
 * There are some instances of translation where the output can "explode" in size, particularly when annotated types must themselves be patched, resulting in a kind of "transport hell".
 For example, the following definition produces a very large translation:
 ```lean
 inductive K : Prop where